vukbatanovic/SentiComments.SR/README.md

 ## Dataset annotation
 Six sentiment labels were used in dataset annotation: +1, -1, +M, -M, +NS, and -NS, with the addition of an 's' suffix to labels denoting the sentiment of a sarcastic text.
-The annotation principles used to assign sentiment labels to items in SentiComments.SR are described in the paper listed in the References section.
+The annotation principles used to assign sentiment labels to items in SentiComments.SR are described in the papers listed in the References section.

 The main SentiComments.SR corpus was annotated by two annotators working together, and therefore contains a single, unified sentiment label for each comment.
 The verification corpora were used to evaluate the quality, efficiency, and cost-effectiveness of the annotation framework, which is why they contain separate sentiment labels for six annotators, divided into three groups - initial group (#1 and #2), experimental group (#3 and #4) and control group (#5 and #6).